 BACKGROUND AND WORKING EXPERIENCE

-Leah Natujwa Omari has made joint publication with international partners namely Linsk, N.L., Mabeyo, Z., Omari, L., Petras, D., Lubin, B., Abate, A., Steinitz, L., Kaijage, T., & Mason, S. (2010) in an article called “ Para-social work to address most vulnerable children in sub-Sahara Africa: A case example in Tanzania”.
+Ms. Leah Natujwa Omari has made joint publication with international partners namely Linsk, N.L., Mabeyo, Z., Omari, L., Petras, D., Lubin, B., Abate, A., Steinitz, L., Kaijage, T., & Mason, S. (2010) in an article titled “ Para-social work to address most vulnerable children in sub-Sahara Africa: A case example in Tanzania”.
 Children and Youth Services Review, 32, 990-997.